uabrc/uabrc.github.io/docs/data_management/storage.md

     The mirrored system technically allows for over 5 TB of data to be stored but data cannot be recovered in case of an emergency storage failure.
 For data safety, do not store over 5 TB of data across user data and home directories.

-### Project Directory
+### Project Space

 Shared data can be stored in a `/data/project/<project_name>` directory.
 The default storage size for a new project is 50TB.
-As with user scratch, this area **is not backed up**!
+If you need less than 5TB or your need for shared space is short term, please request a [Sloss space](#sloss)instead.
+Project storage can be helpful for teams of researchers who need access to the same data.

-This is helpful if a team of researchers must access the same data.
-A PI can open a help desk ticket to request a project directory under `/data/project`.
+All project spaces must be owned by a principal investigator (PI) who is an employee of UAB with a legitimate research interest.
+The PI takes responsibility for data in the space, as well as access control of all files and directories under the parent directory.
+As with all data on Cheaha, backups and archival services are not provided, and are the responsibility of the respective data owners.

-In order to add or remove a user's access to a project directory, the PI who requested the project space must create a support ticket.
+The PI and all members with access to the project directory can read, write/delete, and list files within the top-level directory, and all other subdirectories by default.
+Other people on the system have no ability to access the project space.
+Access control for directories and files within the project space can be implemented via access control lists.
+Please see the bash commands [setfacl](https://linux.die.net/man/1/setfacl) and [getfacl](https://linux.die.net/man/1/getfacl)) for more information.
+Access control within the project directory are the responsibility of the project owner.
+However, we respect that access control lists can be tricky, so please feel free to [contact us](/docs/index.md#contact-us) for assistance.

-The PI and all members of the dedicated collaboration group have can read, write/delete, and list files.
-No privileges are granted to other users of the system.
-Additional controls can be implemented via access control lists (see the bash commands [setfacl](https://linux.die.net/man/1/setfacl) and [getfacl](https://linux.die.net/man/1/getfacl)).
-The PI/requestor can modify the ACLs to allow additional access to specific users.
+To create a project directory, or change access to or ownership of a project directory, the PI should follow the instructions at [How Do I Request Or Change A Project Space?](../resources/support.md#how-do-i-request-or-change-a-project-space).

 #### Sloss